CDL Classes, Courses, and Curriculum

 Safety Awareness in the Transportation Industry

-This is an essential overview of commercial vehicle safety and is one of the most important types of courses you will take while preparing for your CDL.
-The range of topics covered in this course include:
+This is an essential overview of commercial vehicle safety and is one of the most important courses you will take while preparing for your CDL.
+The range of topics covered in this course includes:

 • Daily vehicle inspections and systems analysis